 WRC first visited Australia in 1989 when the event covered a route on the west coast at Perth.
 It remained a firm fixture until 2006, winning the accolade of best rally three times in the 1990s.
-Moving to New South Wales in 2009, and two years later to Coffs Harbour, Rally Australia is a dusty, gravel rally that takes in shire roads and nestled deep into the rainforest at times.
-Since 2016, Australia has held the WRC season finale.
+It moved to New South Wales in 2009, and two years later to Coffs Harbour.

-As one of the championship’s three non-European rounds, Australia requires teams and crews to acclimatise quickly to climate and time difference at the conclusion of a long season.
-It’s always good to end the year on a high, just as we did in 2017 with Thierry and Nicolas winning the rally.Rally Australia Website
+As one of the championship’s four non-European rounds, Australia requires teams and crews to acclimatise quickly to climate and time difference at the conclusion of a long season.
+It’s always good to end the year on a high and with the championship titles still up for grabs – the ultimate season showdown ‘down under’.

 |Tour de Corse||28 - 31 March|

 |Rally Argentina||25 - 28 April|